cloudflare/cloudflare-docs/content/style-guide/formatting/structure/tables.md

 You can format the text within tables.
 For example, you can add links, code, and emphasis.

-You can’t add headings, blockquotes, lists, horizontal rules, images, or HTML tags.
+You can't add headings, blockquotes, lists, horizontal rules, images, or HTML tags.

 ## Escaping pipe characters in tables